Structural Nested Mean Models Under Parallel Trends Assumptions: Multiplicative SNMMs

 { By (\ref{mult_H_cf}) and the time-varying conditional parallel trends assumption (\ref{parallel_trends}), it follows that

 }

-{ That is, given the true multiplicative SNMM blip function, the quantity $H^{\times}_{mk}(\gamma^{\times*})$ behaves like the counterfactual quantity $Y_k(\bar{A}_{m-1},\underline{0})$ in that its conditional trend does not depend on $A_m$.
-We can yet again exploit this property to identify and construct doubly robust estimating equations for $ \gamma^{\times*}$ and various derivative quantities of interest.
-Identification and estimation theorems and proofs are identical to Section ( \ref{SNMM}) with $H_{mk}^{\times}$ in place of $H_{mk}$, $\gamma^{\times*}$ in place of $\gamma^*$, $\psi_{\times}^*$ in place of $\psi^*$, and (\ref {mult_H_cf}) in place of (\ref{H_cf}).
-We can also analogously define, identify, and estimate multiplicative coarse SNMMs. }
+{ That is, given the true multiplicative blip function, the quantity $H^{\times}_{mk}(\gamma^{g\times*})$ behaves like the counterfactual quantity $Y_k(\bar{A}_{m-1},\underline{g}_m)$ in that its conditional expected trend does not depend on $A_m$.
+We can again exploit this property to identify and construct doubly robust estimating equations for $ \gamma^{g\times*}$ and various derivative quantities of interest.
+Identification and estimation theorems and proofs are identical to Section (\ref{section_id_est}) with $H_{mk}^{\times}$ in place of $H_{mk}$, $\gamma^{g\times}$ in place of $\gamma^g$, $\psi_{\times}$ in place of $\psi$, and (\ref {mult_H_cf}) in place of (\ref{H_cf}). }